 AQUILA

-Every month readers of AQUILA Magazine get to play along with tasks and activities set by Taskmaster Education.
+Every other month readers of AQUILA Magazine get to play along with tasks and activities set by Taskmaster Education.
 Once the tasks are completed, attempts are sent to aquila@taskmastereducation.com and points are awarded for the best 5 entries.
 AQUILA is a magazine for curious children aged 8 to 14.
 It’s a place where intelligent, thought-provoking articles, original fiction, mind boggling puzzles and creative activities combine to keep inquisitive minds busy.